guhan-tofu/BattleShip/README.md

 Pytest is an external python library and so needs to be installed using pip `pip install pytest`

 You will also need to install these plugins
-``pip install pytest-depends
+`pip install pytest-depends`
-pip install pytest-cov``
+`pip install pytest-cov`

-To run the tests, use the following command:
+To run the tests, use the following command in terminal:
 `pytest`